metricio/metricio-docs/content/dashboards/_index.md

 ![](https://res.cloudinary.com/metricio/image/upload/v1508761820/catz_xanftt.png)

 Et voila!
-Now you are ready to make your first job and test the other widgets available.
+You are now ready to make your first job and test the other widgets available.

 Head over to [jobs](/jobs) to see how add a job for this example.